oliveralonzo/word-complexity-prototype/README.md

 			- django-cors-headers
 			- lorem

-\* *note that, depending on your setup, you might need to type "python3" instead of "python" when typing the commands above*
+\* *note that, depending on your setup, you might need to type "python3" instead of "python" and "pip3" instead of "pip" when typing the commands above*